What is Leaky Gut Syndrome?

 Lifestyle change can be a powerful component of leaky gut healing, especially:

-Sleep can be elusive for many people, but regularly obtaining quality sleep is like depositing gold in the bank for healing.
+- Wonderful sleep: Sleep can be elusive for many people, but regularly obtaining quality sleep is like depositing gold in the bank for healing.
 The repair that occurs during sleep is crucial for healthy digestion, brain functioning, and emotional health.
-Dine early, don?t drink liquids after 9 pm, and turn off those screens for a truly, deep, healthy night?s sleep.
+Dine early, don't drink liquids after 9 pm, and turn off those screens for a truly, deep, healthy night's sleep.
 Sufficient gentle exercise earlier in the day, lowering the lights as the evening wanes and a 20-minute epsom salts bath (1 1/2 cups Epsom salts, 1/2 cup baking soda, 4-6 drops of lavender essential oil) before bedtime can encourage and support sleep.

 Functional medicine and naturopathic physicians are fully trained to help you assess and repair leaky syndrome.
 Because food plays such a central role in leaky gut healing, a functional or integrative nutritionist would also be a great choice.
 Meditation teachers, therapists, acupuncturists, and other professionals can also help you with stress and emotional healing that is integral to the process.
 Emotional freedom technique (EFT) is a powerful healing technique that can be used for self-healing or with the guidance of a certified practitioner to reduce stress and alleviate emotional pain.